jeanhowl/jeanhowl/README.md

 - 👋 Hi, I’m @jeanhowl
-- 👀 I’m interested in machine learning and data science.
-More interested in deep learning (NLP tasks, CV, time series analysis)
-- 📫 How to reach me: tg @jeanhowl
+- 📫 How to reach me: telegram @jeanhowl
-- ⚡ Fun fact: AGI is coming
+-

-For HR parsers:
+For HR:
 - Many of my projects are private.
 If you are interested to see more projects: contact me via telegram, link above.

 What to check: